JulianFrattini/capability-matrix/docs/context-specification.md

 _Problem description and a statement of intent, i.e. a conclusion of the objectives of a potentially resulting project._

 Problem Descriptions: A research group is defined by the capabilities of its individual members.
-Making these capabilities explicit, allows the group to identify opportunities to collaborate in research applications, strategically expand its capabilities by recruitment efforts, and visualize individual and cluster-wise capabilities.
+Making these capabilities explicit allows the group to identify opportunities to collaborate in research applications, strategically expand its capabilities by recruitment efforts, and visualize individual and cluster-wise capabilities.
 The following challenges are considered in scope of this project:

 1. Understanding of capabilities: Capabilities are hard to grasp, systematically elicit, and distinguish.
-2. Recording capabilities: Specifying, which capabilities a researcher has to which degree, is tedious.
+2. Recording capabilities: Specifying which capabilities a researcher has to which degree is tedious.
 3. Maintaining capabilities: Keeping capabilities and the extent to which they are obtained up-to-date is impossible without a framework.
-4. Communicating capabilities: It is difficult to visualize the capability profile (1) of a single researcher, as well as (2) of a research group.
+4. Communicating capabilities: It is difficult to visualize the capability profile (1) of a single researcher as well as (2) of a research group.

 Statement of Intent: A system that both helps to undestand and frame capabilities of a specific research domain (e.g., requirements engineering), but also assists recording, maintaining, and communicating these abilities to external stakeholders and potential collaborators.

 ## Stakeholder Model